 Increased Chromogranin A (protein) level may interfere with the test for both neural and endocrine cancer

 ).
-To avoid this interference, Pariet should be discontinued for at least 5 days before chromogranin A measurements.
+To avoid this interference, Razit should be discontinued for at least 5 days before chromogranin A measurements.

 Stomach And Intestinal Infection

-Patients who are taking Pariet are at an increased risk.
-Pariet increases the count of bacteria in the stomach and intestine.
+Patients who are taking Razit are at an increased risk.
+Razit increases the count of bacteria in the stomach and intestine.
 It may increase the risk of infection caused by Salmonella

 and Clostridium difficile.